g0v-data/g0v-hackmd-archive/notes/7KIeOgmlTkiGHPreswTq0g.md

 ### Your vision for impact and sustainability
 - What would success look like in 2-3 years?
 How will you measure success?
 :::info
+### 最終稿
+In two to three years, success would mean the platform becoming practical civic infrastructure for democratic dialogue in high-stakes policy environments.
+Taiwan faces mounting pressures from disinformation, political polarization, natural disasters, and geopolitical tensions, particularly as the 2026 and 2028 elections approach—moments closely watched as tests of democratic resilience in the digital age.
+Our vision is that the platform becomes widely used to facilitate structured public discussions on complex issues such as digital governance, disaster preparedness, and emerging technologies.
+By enabling real-time opinion gathering and consensus discovery, it helps communities process disagreement constructively rather than deepening polarization.

+We would measure success through four indicators: adoption by 10–15 deliberative processes organized by NGOs, researchers, or public agencies; participation from several thousand contributors; demonstrated improvements in deliberation quality through identifiable consensus and structured summaries; and ecosystem growth, including an active open-source contributor community and reuse of the platform by organizations beyond Taiwan.
 ### V2 草稿
 In two to three years, success would mean that the platform has become a practical civic infrastructure for facilitating democratic dialogue in high-stakes policy environments.